-Counselor in Training (CIT): This program invites campers aged 12 to 14 to begin the transition into our high-school aged volunteer program.
+Counselor in Training (CIT): This program invites campers aged 11 to 14 (or grades 6th—9th) to begin the transition into our high-school aged volunteer program.
 CITs work with their Instructor and a skilled Intern as a group of up to twelve to learn leadership skills, build community, and get to know our unique urban forest in a new way.
 Longer hikes and in-depth ecological explorations keep camp traditions alive, while activities with both half and full day camp groups build skills in leadership and teamwork.

 Click the appropriate link below to get started.